BradyFU/DVG-Face/README.md

 # DVG-Face
-DVG-Face: Dual Variational Generation for Heterogeneous Face Recognition.
-It is an extension of our previous [conference version](https://arxiv.org/pdf/1903.10203.pdf). <br>
+DVG-Face: Dual Variational Generation for Heterogeneous Face Recognition. <br>
+It is an extension of our previous conference version [Dual Variational Generation for Low Shot Heterogeneous Face Recognition](https://github.com/BradyFU/DVG). <br>
 The related code will be released soon.